smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 4 - The Deeper Dark.md

 A human skeleton, still clothed in remnants of Athenian fabric.
 The bones showed clear violence—ribs cracked, skull fractured, long bones snapped.
 But what made Nikias step back wasn't the violence.
 It was the position.

 The skeleton's hand still clutched a piece of chalk.
-On the wall beside it, a half-finished message: "It learns our—"
+On the wall beside it, a half-finished message: "It learns our-"

 "One of the tributes from last cycle," Daedalus said quietly.
 "Tried to map their way out."

 "He got further than most," Sisyphus observed, kneeling beside the remains.
 "This is sector seven.
 The feeding chamber is in sector four."

-"The young ones always think they're clever," Nikias said roughly.
+"They always think they're clever," Nikias said roughly.
 "Think they can outsmart the maze."
 He looked at the unfinished message.
 "But it learned from him, didn't it?"

 "And adapted," Daedalus confirmed.
 "After this one, we found three more tributes.
 They'd tried leaving chalk marks.
 But the passages had changed overnight.
 Their own marks led them in circles, then directly to the center."

 Alexios had gone pale, but maintained his position.
 "The creature can read?"

 "It can recognize patterns," Daedalus corrected.
-"Whether that constitutes reading is a question I prefer not to contemplate."
+"Whether that constitutes reading is a question for another time."

 They moved on, leaving the bones undisturbed.
-The passages grew stranger—walls polished to mirror brightness, channels cut in floors to carry blood away from feeding areas.
+The passages grew stranger - walls polished to mirror brightness, channels cut in floors to carry blood away from feeding areas.

 "The mathematics alone took three months," Daedalus was saying.
 "Each passage calculated to create maximum disorientation.
 The human mind expects patterns, seeks logic.
 So we give them patterns that almost make sense, logic that breaks down at crucial moments."